EmmanuelBronyah/Python-Inbox-Organizer/README.md

 This python inbox organizer is a command-line python program that takes as input a valid email address, searches through the mails in the inbox folder of the user's gmail account and groups all emails received from that email address into a special folder or label.
+You must provide your email address and password which the program uses to log into your account and perform the automation.

 ## Features of the inbox organizer
 1. **Takes email address or addresses to group:** The program takes a